damian-romero/damian-romero.github.io/_posts/2024-05-31-minecraft-how-to-install-modpacks-using-prism-launcher.md

 1. Open Prism Launcher.
 2. Click on the "Instances" tab.
-3. Click on "Import from zip" and select the Gaia's Riddle-1.5.zip file you downloaded.
+3. Click on "Import from zip" and select the Gaia's Riddle-1.6.zip or (later version) file you downloaded.

 ![Import Modpack in Prism Launcher](/assets/images/import-modpack.png)